ultimate271/sc2analyzer/readme.md

 writing this, I won't stop.
 So I am going to stop there for now, and continue on with my life.

+# 20190305
+So at this point in time I have decided that I need to change something about what I have written so far.
+In order to go over this, I think it's pretty simple to weigh the pros and cons of doing things as I have done them so far.

+So the first thing to note is that most of the enums will stay the same.

+I have made the decision to use Mineral and Vespene as types which are doubles, because I think that sort of thing leads to the most full kind of analysis.

+I am still using discrete Time, but I am ensuring that everywhere that Time is used, I am using a Type definition for Time, and not something like Int.
+At some point, it may make sense to have Time be a continuous quantity, and talk about what happens when you inject certain inputs into a build order at time t = 20.
+For instance, what might happen is, approximattally 3.38 seconds is lost on your overall build time if you switch your robo with a twighlight council.
+This tool might be able to show us just exactly how much time is lost by doing things in the wrong order.
+Or if I want to know how much time it will take for me to catch up to my otherwise more productive self.
+Like, if one build order gets to 44 probes, 20 stalkers, and 4 immortals in 8 minutes, and another build gets to something like a warp prism, two archons, 12 stalkers, 2 observers in 8:30, with this tool we could say in exactly what ways these builds compare to eachother.
+Once we establish a standad of representing the build order, and we have a model by which we can evaluate these build orders to see what sorts of sc2 games they produce, we can then play around with changing the datatype of Time.

+So with that all being said, I do think it will always make sense to have some sense of time which is always discrete.
+So in essence, what we have is our current system.
+If we wanted to get fancy, we could use the rational numbers, but lets not go there yet.